rust-lang/rust/active/0000-while-let.md

 As with `if let`, this could plausibly be done with a macro, but it would be ugly and produce bad error messages.

+`while let` could be extended to support alternative patterns, just as match arms do.
+This is not part of the main proposal for the same reason it was left out of `if let`, which is that a) it looks weird, and b) it's a bit of an odd coupling with the `let` keyword as alternatives like this aren't going to be introducing variable bindings.
+However, it would make `while let` more general and able to replace more instances of `loop { match { ... } }` than is possible with the main design.

 # Unresolved questions

 None.